 Photo of Kathryn Rattigan Kathryn Rattigan

-Kathryn Rattigan is a member of the Business Litigation Group and the Data Privacy and Security Team.
+Kathryn Rattigan is a member of the Business Litigation Group and the Data Privacy+ Cybersecurity Team.
 She concentrates her practice on privacy and security compliance under both state and federal regulations and advising clients on website and mobile app privacy and security compliance.
 Kathryn helps clients review, revise and implement necessary policies and procedures under the Health Insurance Portability and Accountability Act (HIPAA).
 She also provides clients with the information needed to effectively and efficiently handle potential and confirmed data breaches while providing insight into federal regulations and requirements for notification and an assessment under state breach notification laws.
 Prior to joining the firm, Kathryn was an associate at Nixon Peabody.
 She earned her J.D., cum laude, from Roger Williams University School of Law and her B.A., magna cum laude, from Stonehill College.
 She is admitted to practice law in Massachusetts and Rhode Island.
 Read her full rc.com bio here.